- Smoking and recreational drugs in the library, including restrooms, meeting room, and the outdoor reading courtyard are prohibited.

 - Upon request, patrons will show staff members contents of bookbags, backpacks and other totes.

-- No knives, guns, other weapons or dangerous ordnances are permitted on the Community Library property.
+- Guns, other weapons, or dangerous ordnances are not permitted on the Community Library property.
 Anyone found in possession of same will be asked to leave immediately.

 - Parents are responsible for the behavior of their children while they are in the library.
 If it is determined the child is lost or left unattended, the library staff will attempt to notify the parents.
 If parents cannot be reached the village police will be called for resolution.